michurin/netpunch/README.md

 ### Roadmap

 - Threat this staff as a library
-  - Graceful shutdown: rewrite code in standard `http` lib style: synchronous `ListenAndServe`- and `Shutdown`-like methods
   - Docs
   - Code coverage
-  - Vanish all TODOs
 - CI (setup github actions):
   - lint
   - test

 ### Known issues

-- The same private network: netpunch won't work if both peer are sitting behind the same NAT
+- The same private network: in some cases, netpunch won't work if both peers are sitting behind the same NAT
-- Nobody yet knows whether netpunch works on MS Windows.
+- MS Windows: nobody yet knows whether netpunch works on MS Windows.
 Please, let me know, if you do
-- If secrets are mismatched it appears like a fake message with corresponding error.
-Slightly ugly
+- Not perfect diagnostics in case secrets mismatched: if secrets are mismatched it appears like a fake message with corresponding error.
+Slightly hackish and ugly

 ### Internals